 It should be simple.
 If you run in the heat, drink more water.
 But figuring out how much to drink and when while running in hot weather can be complicated.
-Enter electrolytes and it’s downright confusing.
+Enter electrolytes and it’s downright confusing for marathon runners.
 I got you though with some straightforward hydration tips for summer running.

-Along with water you need electrolytes.
-Electrolytes are a key component for hydration because they help regulate your body’s water balance allowing your muscles to retain the right amount so they can operate properly.
+Along with water, you need electrolytes.
+Electrolytes are a key component for hydration because they help regulate your body’s fluid balance allowing your muscles to retain the right amount so they can operate properly.

 And like with everything—you can have too much of a good thing.
-Drinking too much water while running or taking in too many electrolytes while running can be harmful to your health and even fatal.
+Drinking too much fluid can upset your stomach while too much water while running or taking in too many electrolytes while running can be harmful to your health and even fatal.

 Factors affecting hydration